dseight/clockwork/README.md

 Clockwork allows you to customize Sailfish OS launcher icons and dynamically update them.

+You can instantly apply any icon pack made for [Theme pack support for Sailfish OS].

 There is built-in support of dynamic icon plugins: you can create custom one to dynamically update icon for *any* application.
 Default dynamic icon plugin supports updating of Clock and Calendar icons.